confetti-framework/docs/errors.md

         });
     }

-<a name="renderable-exceptions"></a>
+<a name="renderable-errors"></a>

-### Reportable & Renderable Exceptions
+### Reportable & Renderable Errors

-Instead of type-checking exceptions in the exception handler's `report` and `render` methods, you may define `report` and `render` methods directly on your custom exception.
-When these methods exist, they will be called automatically by the framework:
+Instead of type-checking errors in the error handler's `report` and `render` methods, you may define `report` and `render` methods directly on your custom error.
+When these methods exist, they will be called automatically by the
+framework:

     <?php

-    namespace App\Exceptions;
+    namespace App\Errors;

     use Exception;

     class RenderException extends Exception
     {
         /**
-         * Report the exception.
+         * Report the error.
          *
          * @return void
          */